digitallyinduced/ihp/Guide/file-storage.markdown

     initS3Storage "eu-central-1" "my-bucket-name"
 ```

-You need to replace `eu-central-1` with your availbility zone and `my-bucket-name` with the name of your S3 bucket.
+You need to replace `eu-central-1` with your availability zone and `my-bucket-name` with the name of your S3 bucket.

 The AWS access key and secret key have to be provided using the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` env vars.